pranjalghan/OOPM/README.md

 # OOPM
 Welcome to our personal project
 ====================================
+The Main Purpose of this project so that we learn new software and get familiar about how open source works and to keep an up-to-date update of the programs taught

 This will contain all the programs which we practice in the lab for our practical examnination